keinengott/ProgramTranslationProject/README.txt

 To compile, type 'make' in this directory. 'make clean' will remove the generated files.

 To run the project, either type /compfs somefile' or './compfs < somefile.fs'

+If you are reading this, do not use this as an example for anything.
+It is trash.